onyx-and-iris/VMR.ahk/VMR-Class/recorder-object.md

 ```

 ## `ArmStrip(index, [onOff])`
-If `onOff` is passed to the method, it switches the recording mode to 0 (strip) and arms/disarms the given strip.
+If `onOff` is passed to the method, it switches the recording mode to 0 (strip) and arms/disarms the given strip

 ```lua
     voicemeeter.recorder.ArmStrip(1,true)